MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Don't store clear text credentials in SharePoint, OneNote, file shares, and so on.
 Or share them via email, IM, and so on.
 - Don't encrypt a secret with an easily discoverable decryption key.
 For example, don't store a PFX file along with a file that contains its password.
 - Don't encrypt a secret with a weak decryption.
 For example, don't encrypt a PFX file with a weak or common password.
 - Avoid putting encrypted credentials in source code.
-Instead, use placeholders in your source that will be replaced with secrets from approved stores using the capabilities provided by your chosen deployment system.
-See below for more details.
+Instead, use placeholders in your source, and let your deployment system replace them with secrets from approved stores.
 - Apply the same principles to secrets in environments such as testing, staging, and so on, as you do in production deployments.
 Adversaries often target non-production systems as they're less well managed, then use them to pivot into production.
 - Don't share secrets between deployments (for example, testing, staging, production).